rjreed/sketchdb/README.md

 # carDB

 ### Installation
-This is a small file/directory based CRUD app that mimics some basic database functionality.
+This is a small file/directory based CRUD app for Node JS that provides some basic database functionality.

+The purpose of this library is to provide a simple database-like storage system for things like small personal projects where integrating a robust database program would be overkill.

+It has no dependencies (dev dependencies are jest, fs-extra, and rimraf).

+*Note: This library is currently in a Zero-version and it's API may change.*

 ### Installation